-You can customize the text labels of the default order statuses that BigCommerce offers.
+You can rename the text labels of the default order statuses that BigCommerce offers.
 For example, you can update the Awaiting Shipment status (which represents that an order has been pulled and packaged, and is awaiting collection from a shipping provider) to Package ready to be picked up by FedEx.

-1. To make such an edit, go to Orders › Order Statuses
+1. To rename an order status, go to Orders › Order Statuses

 2. Click Edit, and the fields will become editable text fields.
 You’re able to customize your Order Status labels up to 200 characters in length.

-If you have forgotten what the original order status was, click the elipses and select Restore to Default.
+To return to the original status name, click the ellipses and select Restore to Default.

 3. Once you are satisfied with your changes, click Save.

 Changes will be updated throughout the control panel.
 For example, on the View Orders screen, you'll see that the filters and statuses have been updated to your new values.

 If your label is longer than 30 characters it will be trimmed in the control panel but will show as full length to your customers.